Are Branded Backlinks Worth It? What Google’s Policy Says

 The “sniff test” for any placement (60 seconds)

 1. Open three recent posts.
 Are they interlinked?
-Are outbound links reasonable—not sprayed everywhere?
+Are outbound links reasonable, rather than sprayed everywhere?

 2. Check category hubs.
-Will your article live inside a real topic cluster (not orphaned)?
+Will your article live inside a real topic cluster, or sit orphaned?

 3. Scan for signs of life.
 Comments, updates, author pages, working internal search.